 In effect you are turning your bread recipe into a sourdough; this is even more true if you can find a small brewery.
 It won't work this way once the beer is pasteurised.

-There is a strong movement throughout the Western World either giving up bread altogether, encouraged by the various keto ways of eating, or turning to baking your own loaf using 100% wholemeal with none of the added chemicals that are used by commercial bakers.
-They are the source of the collywobbles that so many erroneously attribute to gluten.
+There are two strong movements throughout the Western World; either giving up bread altogether, encouraged by the various keto ways of eating, or turning to baking your own loaf with 100% wholemeal and none of the added chemicals that are used by commercial companies.
+They are the source of the collywobbles that so many of us erroneously attribute to gluten.